 In this day and age, coins are made in a mint with advanced blanking and pressing techniques as opposed to the handiwork employed in the past.
-Below we have provided some more information about how coins are made.
+Below we have provided some more information about how they are made.

-Early Methods of Manufacturing Coins
+Early Methods of Manufacturing

 The usage of coins as currency started in the 6th century BC.
-Coins were forged by hand with tongs, an anvil, and an anvil bench.
+They were forged by hand with tongs, an anvil, and an anvil bench.
 Experienced strikers could make about 20 coins in a minute.
 The coins were engraved with scenes displaying power, with many of them bearing portraits of powerful people.

 Made with admirable handwork, most of the ancient coins, like the Sumerian, Roman, and Greek coins tend to be irregularly shaped.